yeliudev/nncore/docs/getting_started.rst

 Usage
 --------------------

-You can easily import nncore in your own projects using the following command.
+Use the following command to import nncore in your own project.

 ::